Beyond the Bayou Blog

 Instructions

-• In a mixing bowl, combine the softened cream cheese, sour cream, and mayonnaise.
-Whisk until the mixture is smooth and creamy, with no lumps, and the aroma of dairy fills the air.
+• In a mixing bowl, combine softened cream cheese, sour cream, and mayonnaise.
+Mix until smooth.

-• Bake in the preheated oven for about 20 minutes, or until the dip is bubbling around the edges and has developed a golden-brown crust on top.
-The aroma of melted cheese and roasted garlic fills the kitchen.
+• Bake for 20 minutes, until bubbling around the edges and golden on top.

-• Remove from the oven and let it sit for 5 minutes to set.
-The dip will thicken slightly and become even more inviting with a warm, creamy texture.
+• Remove from oven and let sit for 5 minutes.
+The cheese will thicken slightly.

 Nutrition